MadManGaz/kernel/README.md

 This is a simple x86\_64 kernel written in rust.
 It's here to allow me to get used to writing low level code like this, without stdlib.

+I'm following along the excellent guide at [Writing an OS in Rust](https://os.phil-opp.com/) by Phillip Oppermann.

 ## Requirements

 - qemu-system-x86\_64